Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Session Definition Protocol.
 An IETF protocol for the definition of Multimedia Services.
 SDP messages can be part of SGCP and MGCP messages.

-The backup ASA when two are operating in failover mode.
+The backup adaptive security appliance when two are operating in failover mode.

 A secret key is a key shared only between the sender and receiver.
 See key, public key.

-You can partition a single ASA into multiple virtual firewalls, known as security contexts.
+You can partition a single adaptive security appliance into multiple virtual firewalls, known as security contexts.
 Each context is an independent firewall, with its own security policy, interfaces, and administrators.
 Multiple contexts are similar to having multiple stand-alone firewalls.

 A method of data transmission in which the bits of a data character are transmitted sequentially over a single channel.